-SHRI BHUPESH GUPTA: He said that we should bring it to his notice.
-I have mentioned it many times in the House, I do not know how many times . . .
+Shri BHUPESH GUPTA: He said that we should bring it to his notice.
+I have mentioned it many times in the House, I do not know how many times

-SHRI V. K. DHAGE: Give him complete
+SHRI V. K. DHAGE: Give him complete cases.

 SHRI BHUPESH GUPTA: Just a minute.
 What is the use of giving him details?
-You can go and become a Deputy Minister . . .
+You can go and become a Deputy Minister

-MR. CHAIRMAN: Order, order.
+Mr. CHAIRMAN: Order, order.
 No conversation there.

-BHUPESH GUPTA: May SHRI know, Sir, in view of the very many facts that have been revealed in both Houses of Parliament, whether the Government did institute enquiry any into the matter to find out exactly what the position was?
+SHRI BHUPESH GUPTA: May I know, Sir, in view of the very many facts that have been revealed in both Houses of Parliament, whether the Government did institute any enquiry into the matter to find out exactly what the position was?

-SHRI MANUBHAI SHAH; The question of any enquiry hardly arises.
-For the information of hon.
-Members, if I may supply slightly additional information, the figures are: Below Rs.
-1,000, practically the whole staff are Indians; between Rs.
+SHRI MANUBHAI SHAH: The question of any enquiry hardly arises.
+For the information of hon, Members, if I may supply slightly additional information, the figures are: Below Rs 1,000, practically the whole staff are Indians; between Rs.
 1,000 and Rs.
-1,500, 88-2 per cent Indian personnel; between Rs.
-1,500 to Rs.
-2,000, 69-4 per cent.
-Indian personnel; between Rs.
+1.500, 88.2 per cent.
+Indian $\mathbf{R}\mathbf{s}$. personnel; between 1.500 Rs.
+2.000, 69.4 per cent Indian personnel; between Rs.
 2,000 and Rs.
-3,000 42-5 per cent.
-Indian personnel.
-This is as high as one could be satisfied.
+3,000 42.5 per cent.
+Indian This is as high as one could be satisfied.

-DR. R. B. GOUR: Has any time-limit been fixed by the Government of India for complete Indianisation of the personnel in these concerns and for parity of emoluments between Indians and foreigners during this highly complicated and traditional industries to have some foreign collaboration at one time or the other.
+DR. R. B. GOUR: Has any timelimit been fixed by the Government of India for complete Indianisation of the personnel in these concerns and for parity of emoluments between Indians and foreigners during this period?

+SHRI MANUBHAI SHAH: As far as the first part of the question is concerned, there is no such policy of complete Indianisation.
+There will always be necessity for any of these 1731 highly complicated and traditional industries to have some foreign collaboration at one time or the other.
 As far as the second part is concerned, we do have a gradual Indianisation policy consistent with the economic and other considerations that should be there for foreign collaboration.
 Regarding allowances, as I said already, there is a uniform policy and no discrimination is allowed between a foreign and an Indian personnel of equal competence.